cambridge-cares/TheWorldAvatar/Agents/AssetManagerAgent/README.md

 # Asset Manager Agent
 An agent designed to manage the asset instances in the knowledge graph.
 The agent is designed to work together with the [Asset Management App](LINK TO APP REPO HERE).

-Currently the agent is capable of :
+Currently the agent is capable of:
 - Instantiating asset data
 - Print asset QR code
 - Retrieving asset data